ircdocs/modern-irc/index.md

 The `TOPIC` command is used to change or view the topic of the given channel.
 If `<topic>` is not given, either `RPL_TOPIC` or `RPL_NOTOPIC` is returned specifying the current channel topic or lack of one.
 If `<topic>` is an empty string, the topic for the channel will be cleared.

-If the client sending this command is not joined to the given channel, and tries to view its' topic, the server MAY return the [`ERR_NOTONCHANNEL`](#errnotonchannel-442) numeric and have the command fail.
+If the client sending this command is not joined to the given channel, and tries to view its' topic, the server MAY return the {% numeric ERR_NOTONCHANNEL %} numeric and have the command fail.

 If `RPL_TOPIC` is returned to the client sending this command, `RPL_TOPICWHOTIME` SHOULD also be sent to that client.

 If the [protected topic](#protected-topic-mode) mode is set on a channel, then clients MUST have appropriate channel permissions to modify the topic of that channel.
-If a client does not have appropriate channel permissions and tries to change the topic, the [`ERR_CHANOPRIVSNEEDED`](#errchanoprivsneeded-482) numeric is returned and the command will fail.
+If a client does not have appropriate channel permissions and tries to change the topic, the {% numeric ERR_CHANOPRIVSNEEDED %} numeric is returned and the command will fail.

 If the topic of a channel is changed or cleared, every client in that channel (including the author of the topic change) will receive a `TOPIC` command with the new topic as argument (or an empty argument if the topic was cleared) alerting them to how the topic has changed.